 4. Tidy up toys

-It is possible to have children and a tidy house, honestly!
+It is possible to have children and a tidy house with good toy organization.
 However, it really helps if you allocate dedicated toy storage ideas close to where your children play.
 It may sound obvious, but you really need to look at the size and scale (and awkward shape) of the toys and treasures your children currently use.

 So many parents install a huge wall of cubby style boxes only to discover half the toys refuse to be wrestled inside.
 A large toy box with lift-up lid can often accommodate larger plastics more easily.
 Also think about where you’ll 'park' the prams, scooters and other out-sized toys.
 Smaller tray style storage with dividers are excellent for craft supplies and Lego.